adammurdoch/kotlin-tools/base-plugins/README.md

 A settings plugin that must be applied to the settings of any build that uses these plugins.

+## `net.rubygrapefruit.native.lib`

+Builds a library implemented in Kotlin/Native.

+- Adds macOS and Linux targets.

 ## `net.rubygrapefruit.native.cli-app`

-Builds a command-line application implemented in Kotlin/Native
+Builds a command-line application implemented in Kotlin/Native.

 - Adds macOS and Linux targets.
 - Adds `nativeMain` and `nativeTest` source sets that are shared by these targets.
 You can add shared Kotlin/Native code to these source sets.
 - Adds `application { }` block, see below for the available settings.

+## `net.rubygrapefruit.jvm.lib`

+Builds a library implemented in Kotlin/JVM.

 ## `net.rubygrapefruit.jvm.cli-app`